nibtr/.dotfiles/README.md

 - i3 config
 - alacritty config
 - rofi config
+- custom scripts

-There are also some custom scripts and other configs (that I don't use often).
+There are also other configs (that I don't use often).

 ## Install